sombriks/enterprise-kotlin-handbook/docs/0011-kotlin-basics.md

 Kotlin has [so many features][0151] that one could be easily overwhelmed by it.

+## The docs

+- The [kotlin manual][0182] should be handy for minor questions on daily work.
+- [Kotlin reference][0151] also helps, but keep in mind that sometimes it tell you to read the java documentation
+- [The playground][0188] helps if you past the phase of use the compiler on command line all the time.

 ## Environment setup

 We'll start simple, but don't get fooled, we'll get enterprise code soon.